kdadabhoy/to-9km-and-beyond/README.md

 __Data used in the "Results" section is based on 300 simulations for span, and 150 simulations for sweep angle.__

 \* The program is setup in the current manner, in order for a user to be able to easily see how it works, without needing to wait 10 mins for a bunch of simulations.
-A user should expect to only wait around 1-2mins for the program to run with it's current setup. __Additionally, since this program does not account for structural feasability (due to empirical equations not being reliable), it is my belief that it is more beneficial for the program to produce an easily plottable .csv file, for the user to intepret, rather than a traditional optimizer that just outputs one wing.__
+A user should expect to only wait around 1-2mins for the program to run with it's current setup. __Additionally, since this program does not account for structural feasibility (due to empirical equations not being reliable), it is my belief that it is more beneficial for the program to produce an easily plottable .csv file, for the user to interpret, rather than a traditional optimizer that just outputs one wing.__

 <br>
 <br>